odriverobotics/ODrive/docs/hoverboard.md

 odrv0.axis0.encoder
 ```

 Check that there are no errors.
-If your hall sensors has a standard timing angle then `offset_float` should be close to 0.5 or 1.5.
+If your hall sensors has a standard timing angle then `offset_float` should be close to 0.5 mod 1.
+Meaning values close to -1.5, -0.5, 0.5, or 1.5, etc are all good.
 ```txt
   error = 0x0000 (int)
   offset_float = 0.5126956701278687 (float)